-In addition to training birth assistants, I also work at the Puget Sound Birth Center as a birth assistant.
-I have attended over 200 births and have taught birth assisting for over 5 years.
+In addition to training birth professionals and providing small business consulting, I also work at the Puget Sound Birth Center as a birth assistant.
+I have attended over 200 births and have taught birth assisting for over 7 years.
 Recently, I have also assisted the legislative committee for our local midwifery organization: MAWS to help pass our birth assistant bill in Washington state.

 I am also working on completing my Business degree in Healthcare Management.